Cite report

 Combining ambitious climate policy with significant action to achieve energy access and cleaner air

 The adoption of the United Nations Sustainable Development Goals (SDGs) in 2015 marked a new level of political recognition of the important link between energy and development.
-For the first time, universal access to affordable, reliable, sustainable, and modern energy was included as a target – collectively known as Sustainable Development Goal 7, or SDG 7.
-The IEA is a one of five lead custodian agencies for tracking SDG 7 and is responsible for SDG 7.2 on renewable energy and SDG 7.3 on energy efficiency.
+For the first time, universal access to affordable, reliable, sustainable, and modern energy was included as a target, collectively known as Sustainable Development Goal 7, or SDG 7.
+The IEA is one of five lead custodian agencies for tracking SDG 7 and is responsible for SDG 7.2 on renewable energy and SDG 7.3 on energy efficiency while also tracking SDG 7.1 on energy access.

 Achieving these goals is central to the IEA’s scenarios.
-They are canonised in the IEA’s Net Zero Emissions by 2050 Scenario (NZE), which depict a pathway to limit global warming to 1.5°C. The NZE incorporates key energy-related Sustainable Development Goals for energy access for all and improved air quality, considering the need to rely on available, affordable technologies to reach universal access by 2030.
-The NZE goes on to reach global net zero GHG emissions by 2050, with advanced economies reaching net zero earlier to allow more time for developing regions to address hard to abate emissions.
+They are canonised in the IEA’s Net Zero Emissions by 2050 Scenario (NZE) which outlines a pathway to limit global warming to 1.5 °C. The NZE Scenario incorporates key energy-related Sustainable Development Goals for energy access for all and improved air quality, while considering the need to rely on available, affordable technologies to reach universal access by 2030.
+The NZE Scenario goes on to reach global net zero GHG emissions by 2050, with advanced economies reaching net zero earlier to allow more time for developing regions to address hard to abate emissions.

 Read on to explore the IEA's latest data and analysis on Sustainable Development Goals 7.1, 7.2 and 7.3.